Newspaper Page Text

 was the beautiful exhibits Mrs. A

-M. Jones had.
+M Jones had.
 Her dining room was

-heautiful, Her cakes weré superb.
+beautiful.
+Her cakes were superb.

 The different types of breakfasts